 When an asset is initially purchased it is coded to a Capital Project and classed as AUC until complete.
 For example when a new car is purchased it has to have livery added and any additional equipment installed.
 Once that is done and the car is operational the asset is transferred from AUC to the Vehicles category.
 The same principle is true for other classes of PPE including IT projects and Equipment.

-AUC for the 2021/22 year of £3.0m, comprised of £1.7m Vehicles, £0.5m Land & Buildings and £0.8m ICT.
+AUC for the 2022/23 year of £5.2m, comprised of £2.5m Vehicles, £2.1m Land & Buildings and £0.6m ICT and equipment.

 Physical Assets Held